Are pastors required to give a tithe or give?

 Having said this, let us be very clear that the church has an obligation to financially (and otherwise) support those who labor at the ministry of the Word (see 1 Corinthians 9:1-14; Galatians 6:6; 2 Timothy 2:6), and to do so generously (1 Timothy 5:17).
 A number of churches have wrongly opted to “keep the preacher poor,” but this is far from biblical.
 (And, I must also say, there are those pastors and leaders who wrongly lead a self-indulgent lifestyle.)

 It seems to me as though this matter of giving is one of those areas where the left hand does not know what the right hand is doing (Matthew 6:2-4).
 In the church where I am an elder we make it very clear that the elders do not know who gives or how much is given.
 This includes the one who is supported by the church to preach.
-(I don’t mean that the elders are unaware of how much we pay our teacher, but rather that we have no knowledge of how much the preacher gives, or to whom he gives.
-If this is true, then one can hardly know or care to learn whether the “pastor” (to use your term) gives or tithes.
-We believe that this is a matter between him and the Lord.
+(I don’t mean that the elders are unaware of how much we pay our teacher, but rather that we have no knowledge of how much the preacher gives, or to whom he gives.)
+If this is true, then one can hardly know or care to learn whether the “pastor,” to use your term, gives or tithes.
+We believe this is a matter between him and the Lord.

-- I see and hear many elder led churches call some pastors and some elders.
-And I believe that they are simply distinguishing between staff or paid elders and non paid elders.
+- I see and hear many elder-led churches call some pastors and some elders.
+And I believe they are simply distinguishing between staff or paid elders and non-paid elders.
 Do you all see this?
 And how should it be handled?
 We all agree that elder and pastor are interchangeable (right?).
 How would you identify the staff or paid elders?
 Or does it matter?

-- How do you handle non scriptural positions?
-Just meaning we don’t really see them in the scriptures.
-Like a Children’s Minister.
-Do you have an elder that specializes in the children’s department?
+- How do you handle non-Scriptural positions?
+Just meaning we don’t really see them in the Scriptures.
+Like a children’s minister.
+Do you have an elder who specializes in the children’s department?
 Do you have a deacon there?
-Or do you have volunteer ministers that take care of the children?
-Or do you pay a Children’s Minister (non an elder).
-And what qualifications are needed to be a Children’s Minister (if it’s not an Elder or Deacon)?
-Kinda the same question with Student Minister (or pastor) and Worship Minister (or Pastor).
+Or do you have volunteer ministers who take care of the children?
+Or do you pay a children’s minister (not an elder)?
+And what qualifications are needed to be a children’s minister (if it’s not an elder or deacon)?
+Kind of the same question with student minister (or pastor) and worship minister (or pastor).

 - Do the elders select Sunday School curriculum?
 Or do the teachers have freedom to do that?
 Do the elders select the Sunday School teachers?